-Now, bearing in mind that withdrawals from IRAs and 401(k)s are taxed in the US as income, they aren’t earned income, which means they can’t be excluded from taxation under the Foreign Earned Income Exclusion.
+Bearing in mind that withdrawals from IRAs and 401(k)s are taxed in the US as income, they aren’t earned income, which means they can’t be excluded from taxation under the Foreign Earned Income Exclusion.
 Boo.
-However, due to the favorable treatment of retirement accounts by the US-France tax treaty, we would be taxed in France exactly as though we were physically present in the US, with one notable exception.
-Since we’ll be creating a Roth ladder and living off our taxable accounts for the first five years, we’ll pay French capital gains taxes on distributions from the taxable accounts.
-Thereafter, however, our entire income will be exempt from taxation in France!
+However, due to the favorable treatment of retirement accounts, capital gains, dividends, and other US-sourced income by the US-France tax treaty, we would be taxed in France exactly as though we were physically present in the US.
+That is to say, a person deriving all their income from US retirement accounts, or from capital gains or dividends from taxable US-based accounts, can be entirely exempt from taxation in France!
 Let’s do a quick case study.

 An important note: while retirement plan distributions are only taxed in the US, they do get reported as income in France and may shift you into a higher tax bracket.
 If you ever earn any normal income that is sourced and taxed in France, it may be taxed at a higher rate as a result.

-How to Retire in France (and Only Pay a Bit)
+How to Retire in France (And Pay No Tax Whatsoever)

 Imagine the following scenario: A married US-citizen couple with FIRE savings of $1 Million decides to retire in France.
-Their investments consist of 75% in a 401(k) (or IRA), and 25% in taxable accounts.
+Their investments consist of 50% in a 401(k) (or IRA), and 50% in taxable accounts.
 They intend to withdraw 4% a year.
 Like us, they’ll be using a Roth ladder and living off the taxable accounts for the first five years.
-Of the $250,000 in taxable accounts, a generous 50% is derived from gains.
+Of the $500,000 in taxable accounts, 50% is derived from gains.

 More Than Money

-We’ve established that under the right conditions, the tax hit to retire early in France in minimal (or even nonexistent).
+We’ve established that under relatively common conditions, the tax hit to retire early in France is zero for US citizens.
 It’s not the aim of this blog to talk people into retirement abroad.
 Rather, if you are reading this post, you likely already have your own reasons for considering such a move.
 Still, if you had dismissed France as either too expensive or too high-tax, here are some of the concrete, non-cultural advantages you might reconsider, knowing that you may not pay much more than retiring in the US: